 America’s nonprofit sector employs the third largest workforce of any of the 18 industries into which statistical authorities divide the American economy.
+As of 2015, nonprofits employed 11.9 million FTE workers—less than half a million behind the manufacturing sector, and only 3.8 million behind the nation’s largest industry, retail trade.
 What is more, it is adding employment at a rate that exceeds that of the country’s business sector.
 Yet, due to the way national economic data are kept, these facts are unknown to most policymakers—as well as to most leaders in the nonprofit sector itself.

 What is Nonprofit Works?